Is Luton v Chelsea on TV? Kick-off time, channel and how to watch Premier League fixture

 If you’re travelling abroad and want to watch major sporting events, you might need a VPN to unblock your streaming app.
 Our VPN round-up is here to help and includes deals on VPNs in the market.
 Viewers using a VPN need to make sure that they comply with any local regulations where they are, and also with the terms of their service provider.

-Luton XI: Kaminski; Osho, Mengi, Bell; Doughty, Barkley, Lokonga, Giles; Townsend, Morris; Adebayo.
+Luton XI: Kaminski, Kabore, Osho, Mengi, Bell, Doughty, Barkley, Lokonga, Townsend, Adebayo, Brown

-Chelsea XI: Petrovic; Gusto, Disasi, Thiago Silva, Colwill; Caicedo, Gallagher, Nkunku; Palmer, Jackson, Sterling.
+Chelsea XI: Petrovic; Gusto, Disasi, Thiago Silva, Colwill; Caicedo, Gallagher, Madueke; Palmer, Jackson, Broja

 Odds